Will lockdown be extended in Bengaluru beyond July 22?

 It may be recalled the government had ordered the transfer of B H Anil Kumar as the commissioner of the BBMP days after he said that the lockdown must be extended.
 On Friday, Kumar had said that it was his personal opinion that the lockdown should be extended by at least another 15 days to break the cycle.

-"BH Anil Kumar, Commissioner, Bruhat Bengaluru, Mahanagara Palike, Bengaluru has been transferred with immediate effect and posted until further orders as Additional Chief Secretary to the government, Department of Public Enterprises, Bengaluru in the upgraded post of vice Smt V Rashmi Mahesh, IAS transferred," a notification of the state government read.
+"B H Anil Kumar, Commissioner, Bruhat Bengaluru, Mahanagara Palike, Bengaluru has been transferred with immediate effect and posted until further orders as Additional Chief Secretary to the government, Department of Public Enterprises, Bengaluru in the upgraded post of vice Smt V Rashmi Mahesh, IAS transferred," notification of the state government read.

 On Friday, the CM had said that lockdown is not the solution for controlling the virus.
 There is no proposal to extend the lockdown, he had also said.